FabioLorenzini/Project_1-Finding_Lane_Lines/README.md

 3) Canny Edge detection.
 4) Draw the region of interest.
 5) Hough Transformation.
-6) Line drawing
+6) Lines drawing
 7) Overlapping of the two images.
 8) Output testing.

-### A) Read/Upload the image to be processed
+### 1) Read/Upload the image to be processed

-First step is to upload the image that has to be processed.
+First of all, we have to upload the image.

 ->![Starting image](./image_output/starting.png)<-